Discovery Labs

 Adults within the designated number are free of charge and will serve as the chaperones in the Discovery Lab classroom.
 These chaperones are required and expected to participate in the activities.
 ALL TEACHERS, STAFF, AND PARENTS with your group are categorized as chaperones per Discovery Lab program.

-• Ages 2-TK: Up to 12 free chaperones
+• Ages 2-TK: One teacher and up to 11 free chaperones per lab booked.

 Program Capacity